 Read the Official Report of the meeting on 2 November 2016

-On 25 January 2017, the Committee will take evidence on the Commission on Widening Access from the Chair of the Commission, Dame Ruth Silver, and members of the Commission, followed by the Commissioner for Fair Access, Professor Sir Peter Scott.
+On 25 January 2017, Committee will took evidence on the Commission on Widening Access from the Chair of the Commission, Dame Ruth Silver, and members of the Commission, followed by the Commissioner for Fair Access, Professor Sir Peter Scott.

 The Convener wrote to the Cabinet Secretary for Education and Skills seeking further information on issues raised during the evidence session on 2 November.
 The Cabinet Secretary responded on 1 December 2016.

 The Public Audit and Post-Legislative Committee recently took evidence on two reports by the Auditor General - "Higher education in Scottish Universities" and "Scotland's Colleges 2016".
 The Convener of Public Audit has written to the Convener to advise of their invitation to the Cabinet Secretary for Education and Skills to give evidence on these reports on 2 February 2017.